bgribble/carp/README.md

 * `require(service)` to use a service exported by another node
 * `call(service, *args, **kwargs)` to marshal arguments for an RPC call, send them, and await a response

-### libcarp

-A C library making a subset of the RPC system available to C programs.